 1 Loan exposure is reported in line with the Pillar 3 definition.
 Refer to "Credit risk exposure categories" in this section for more information about the classification of Loans and Debt securities.
 2 Off-balance sheet exposures include unutilized credit facilities, guarantees provided and forward starting loan commitments but exclude prolongations of loans that do not increase the initially committed loan amount.
-Unutilized credit facilities, even if they attract RWA.
+Unutilized credit facilities exclude unconditionally revocable and uncommitted credit facilities, even if they attract RWA.
 3 From 31 December 2023 onward, we have refined the classification of loan exposures by residual maturity.
 The prior period was adjusted accordingly.